karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 Next step is to create the payment API using Terraform.
 The payment API has the following configuration:

-  - It exposes 2 scopes : payment.write and payment.read
+  - It exposes 2 scopes : payment.write and payment.read.
-  - It has 2 application roles: Reader and Writer
+  - It has 2 application roles: Reader and Writer.
-    - I have  2 users in my AAD: Jane and Mary
-      - Jane has a Reader role in the Payment API app
-      - Mary has an Admin role in the Payment API app

 ```yaml

 resource "azuread_application" "payments_api" {